Many doctors remain hesitant of this technology, concerned about the possibility of speech recognition challenges.

 - A significant reduction in documentation time

-However, nothing can be further from the truth since speech recognition can both significantly improve as well as enhance clinical documentation in a myriad different way.
-And this holds even more true in today’s world (with its emphasis on more and more documentation for every single patent and doctor interaction), thanever before.Thanks to the fact that there quite simply are not enough highlyexperienced medical transcriptionists to satisfy the overall demand.
+However, nothing can be further from the truth since speech recognition can both significantly improve as well as enhance clinical documentation.
+This holds even more true in today’s world with its emphasis on more and more documentation for every single patent and doctor interaction.

-This is where speech recognition can make a very valuable contribution indeed.
-Once the reservations of the doctors are overcome, theywill quickly understand that this technology actually frees up their time quite significantly.
-And not only that, but the usual errors that are part and parcel of a typical manual dictation method (whereupon an assistant takes shorthand notes and then painstakingly types them) can safely be eliminated in this set up.
+This is where speech recognition can make a very valuable contribution.
+Once the reservations of the doctors are overcome, they will quickly understand that this technology actually frees up their time quite significantly.
+And not only that, but the usual errors that are part of a typical manual dictation method can safely be eliminated.
 This will lead to greater accuracy overall and thus more reliable reports in the long run.